 In November 2012, the Kilgallioch Windfarm Proposal was considered at the Dumfries and Galloway Planning Applications Committee where the elected members resolved not to object to the windfarm.

-The Scottish Government has now granted SPR consent to build and operate Kilgallioch windfarm and we anticipate that construction could begin around 2014.
+The Scottish Government has now granted consent to build and operate Kilgallioch windfarm and we anticipate that construction could begin around 2014.

 Why this is a good area for a windfarm